 - Changes in mood

-You do not need to have all of the above symptoms to be diagnosed with whiplash.
+You do not need to have all the above symptoms to be diagnosed with whiplash.
 In fact, some accident victims only have a few.
-No matter what your specific symptoms of whiplash are, it can take anywhere from days to months, or longer, for you to fully recover.
+In addition, no matter what your specific symptoms of whiplash are, it can take anywhere from days to months, or longer, for you to fully recover.
 You should also know that signs of whiplash don’t often show up right away.

 - Elevate your heartbeat